 Retail merchandising can revitalize your retail store

 The recent pandemic has undoubtedly accelerated the move to online shopping.
 Consumers, however, are still drawn to brick and mortar stores.
-Retailers need to be thinking omnichannel, by providing customers with top level digital experiences and communication through tools like the best quality business VoIP service, as well as focus on improving the customer experience in retail stores.
+Retailers need to be thinking omnichannel, by providing customers with top level digital experiences and communication through tools like the best quality business VoIP system, as well as focus on improving the customer experience in retail stores.

 Even for companies with years of experience, changing times mean having to rethink tactics.
 Luckily, there are lots of opportunities to increase footfall and keep customers in-store.
 For example, more customers are indicating they want to increase their use of Buy Online Pickup In Store Services (BOPIS), so this could be a real opportunity to maximize revenue by encouraging more cross sales as customers pick up their items.